w3f-grants-archive/docs/docs/ui2/local2.md

 # Starting local network

-Starting local network on UI-V2 is `very simple` and same as on V1.
-First we need to make sure that our `pre-requirements` are installed and set.
+Starting a local network on UI-V2 is `very simple` and same as on V1.
+First, we need to make sure that our `pre-requirements` are installed and set.

 ParaSpell tries to make this as `simple` as possible for you here.

-You can install required prerequisites for starting network with simple command:
+You can install the required prerequisites for starting the network with a simple command:
 ```
 //linux
 sudo make initialize